How to check the safety of a link before clicking it

 There is really no such thing as being too careful online.
 Around virtually every corner seemingly lies another threat.
 No matter whether the threat is malware, adware or ransomware, the basic rule of thumb is safety first.
 One of the best ways to minimize threats to your computer is to simply be certain the link you are about to click does not lead to a malicious download, or a phishing site.
 Here are a few tips about how to check the safety of a link before clicking it.

 Some obvious reminders deserve some attention first.
 Beware of shortened links.
 Links that are shortened by services like Bitly and TinyURL are often used by those with bad intent to mask the true identity of malware distribution sites.
-Free services like Untiny will extract the original URL from a shortened link for your pre-click perusal and consideration.
+Free services will extract the original URL from a shortened link for your pre-click perusal and consideration.

 Do not click on links in an email, especially links that are contained in an unsolicited (spam) email.
 When in doubt, just visit your account-holder’s web site by typing their web address directly into your web browser’s address bar instead of clicking the link in an email.
 Configure your email client to display emails as plain text instead of HTML.
 This lets you inspect the exact link in the email’s body rather than clicking on hyperlinked text.